Report: Dr. Dre suffers brain aneurysm; hospitalized in ICU

 “The 55-year-old music mogul is stable and lucid, but doctors don’t know what caused the bleeding and they are doing a battery of tests,” TMZ wrote.

-Dr. Dre shot to fame in the late 1980s as a member of the pioneering but short-lived gangster-rap group NWA, whose best-known hits included “F– Tha Police” and the album “Straight Outta Compton.”
+Dr. Dre shot to fame in the late 1980s as a member of the pioneering but short-lived gangster-rap group NWA, whose best-known hits included “F—- Tha Police” and the album “Straight Outta Compton.”

 As a solo act, Dr. Dre helped found Death Row Records with mogul Suge Knight and fellow rapper Snoop Dogg.